Frankincense: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Due to its diverse array of medicinal components, frankincense is used in traditional medicine across a variety of health sectors.
 Because of its anti-inflammatory qualities, it is a sensible choice for treating inflammatory diseases including asthma and arthritis.
 Frankincense supplementation has been found in clinical studies to significantly reduce pain and increase mobility in osteoarthritis patients.

 Frankincense’s immunomodulatory properties have been used to treat autoimmune conditions and boost immunological function.
-Additionally, a growing body of research points to possible neuroprotective advantages, with studies demonstrating reductions in neurodegenerative symptom severity.
+Additionally, a growing body of research points to possible advantages, with studies demonstrating reductions in neurodegenerative symptom severity.

 Joint pain.